 Referrals for admission to CRU are accepted from:

-- Staff members from the Medicine for the Elderly Department, St. James’s Hospital.
+- Medicine for the Elderly and Home First ED team St. James’s Hospital

 N.B.
 The prospective patient’s referral form must be signed by their own GP or Consultant Geriatrician.

 Following referral, individuals will require a pre-assessment review with a Consultant Geriatrician and the CRU Clinical Nurse Specialist.
-This assessment will be organized by the CRU Clinical Nurse Specialist.
-Admissions to the CRU Service will be determined following a multidisciplinary team admissions meeting and final acceptance by the CRU Medical Director.
+This assessment will be organised by the CRU Clinical Nurse Specialist.
+Admissions to the CRU Service will be determined following a multidisciplinary team admissions meeting and final acceptance by the CRU Consultant Geriatrician

 Referrals should be directed to: